junxit/us-congress-bills-113/metadata.md

 - 2014-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6727)
 - 2014-07-23 — Referred to the Subcommittee on Border and Maritime Security.
 - 2014-07-23 — Referred to the Subcommittee on Transportation Security.
+- 2014-07-24 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.